vanpakpro/vanpakpro/README.md

 ### Hello there!
 I'm Ivan Shpakov :handshake:

-I'm a **practicing Data Scientist** 🧑‍🔬 and certified online education methodologies.
+I'm a **practicing Data Scientist** 🧑‍🔬 and certified online education methodologist with experience in telecom and satellite navigation technology.
 At the moment, I'm studying Big Data and Data Science.
 In my spare time, I read a lot 📚 about technology  and science.
 I like to share knowledge and learn advanced technologies myself.
 I believe that the meaning of life is growth and overcoming challenges. ⛰️

 **Technologies I'm working with now:**

+ #4169E1

 - Python
 - PostgreSQL
 - Anaconda